 - Photographer: creating much-desired media material for marketing purposes

 You can sing multiple instruments and track vocals at the same time.
-You can be a producer, mixing and mastering engineer.
-You can write music for the strings section of the orchestra and attend concerts to take photos or shoot music videos.
+Or can be a producer, mixing and mastering engineer.
+Because perhaps you can write music for the strings section of the orchestra and attend concerts to take photos or shoot music videos.
 You can be what you want to be!

 You’ve probably asked yourself before or you are doing it now:

 - Why should I start, or continue my music career, if there is so much music out there already?
 If there are such great artists?
-Who is going to listen to me, or my music?
+Is anyone going to listen to me, or my music?

-- Who is going to come to me to mix their song?
-There are these great studios with this expensive hardware, I can’t compete with them, that’s insane.
+- Who is going to come to me and have their song mixed?
+Because there are these great studios with this expensive hardware… I can’t compete with them, that’s insane.

 The whos and the whys are without end.
-The thing is, if you won’t do it, you’ll never know.
-If you’ve done it with no results, you haven’t done it for long enough.
+Thing is, if you won’t do it, you’ll never know.
+If you’ve done it with no results, it’s because you haven’t done it for long enough.
 All these questions don’t matter.
 This is what matters: do you have a passion for music, or you don’t.
 That’s it!
 If you decide this now, you know what to do next!

 If you are passionate about music, the best time to start or resume your music career is now!
 Why?

 - The Internet is your audience: You can share your product more easily than ever before with everybody.